gopheracademy/gopheracademy-web/content/gophercon-2015/gophercon-ticket-sales.md

 - Two days of talks from the [brightest minds](http://gophercon.com/speakers/) in the Go community include keynotes from [Russ Cox and Robert Griesemer](http://gophercon.com/#keynotes).
 - Friday hack day, including a whole day of lightning talks on the main stage.
-- A fantastic [after party on the Wednesday evening](http://gophercon.com/events/after-party/) courtesy of CoreOS and Google.
+- A fantastic [after party on the Wednesday evening](http://gophercon.com/events/after-party/) courtesy of Diamond sponsors [Google and Twitch](http://gophercon.com/sponsors/).
 - An optional day of [training and workshops](http://gophercon.com/#workshop-schedule) on the Tuesday before the conference.
 Tickets sold separately.

 And that's not all.
 Our friends from the [Denver Gophers user's group](http://www.meetup.com/Denver-Go-Language-User-Group/) are hosting a pre GopherCon kick off party on the night before the conference, so head over to their [registration page and RSVP](http://www.meetup.com/Denver-Go-Language-User-Group/events/222335594/) if you will be in Denver on the Tuesday evening.

 And that still isn't all!
 In addition to the lightning talks and general Go hacking on Friday, there will be a small number of themed rooms run by members of the Go community.
 Stay tuned for more details.

+And there is even more!
+Many of our sponsors are also planning events around the conference, more details will be available on the GopherCon website as they become available.

 You can read more on the [GopherCon 2015 website](http://gophercon.com website.